DC Extended Universe: Suicide Squad (2016)

 After Superman's death, a secret government agency recruits imprisoned supervillains to execute dangerous black ops missions and rescue the world from a powerful threat, in exchange for clemency.

 In February 2009, prior to the development of the DCEU, Warner Bros. was developing a Suicide Squad film, with Dan Lin producing and Justin Marks writing the script.
 Warner Bros. announced Suicide Squad in October 2014, with David Ayer as director, also serving as screenwriter.
 The main cast included Will Smith, Margot Robbie, Jared Leto, Jai Courtney, Jay Hernandez, Adewale Akinnuoye-Agbaje, Karen Fukuhara, Cara Delevingne, Viola Davis, and Joel Kinnaman.
 Principal photography took place from April to August 2015 in Toronto.
 Suicide Squad was released in North America on August 5, 2016.

 Suicide Squad is set after the events of Batman v Superman: Dawn of Justice.
 Affleck and Miller reprise their roles as Bruce Wayne / Batman and Barry Allen / The Flash from that film.
 In a mid-credits scene, Amanda Waller (portrayed by Davis) meets Wayne in a restaurant and hands him a dossier containing information on future members of the Justice League.

 Wonder Woman (2017)

-Diana of Themyscira, an Amazon warrior who is also the demigoddess daughter of the god Zeus, uses her talents and abilities in order to help humanity during World War I.
+Diana of Themyscira, an Amazon warrior who is also the demigoddess daughter of the god Zeus, uses her talents and abilities to help humanity during World War I.

 In December 2013, Gal Gadot was cast as Diana Prince / Wonder Woman and signed a three-picture deal which included a solo film.
 The film was announced in October 2014, and Michelle MacLaren was confirmed to direct from a screenplay by Jason Fuchs the next month.
 MacLaren left the project the following year in April due to creative differences, and Patty Jenkins was hired to replace her.
 Filming occurred from November 2015 to May 2016 and took place in the United Kingdom, France and Italy.
 Wonder Woman was released in North America on June 2, 2017.